lingthio/solidroof.com/docs/sunnyvale.md

 * High ceiling Living Room
 * Huge 18'x20' Kitchen (includes dishwasher, fridge & gas stove)
 * Huge 15'x16' Master Bedroom with private bathroom
-* First floor: 1 bedroom & 1 full bath (Hardwood flooring)
+* 1 bedroom & 1 full bath on the first floor
-* Second floor: 4 bedrooms & 2 full baths (2019 carpets)
+* 4 bedrooms & 2 full baths on the second floor
-* Large attached 2-car garage (500 sq.ft. instead of the usual 400)
 * Modern -- Built in 1999 and well maintained
 * New carpet and toilets installed in 2019
+* Large attached 2-car garage (500 sq.ft. instead of the usual 400)
 * Does not include furniture, artwork nor washer & dryer

 ### Large 7000 sq.ft. lot